iotaledger/goshimmer/docs/001-mana_proposal.md

 #### Visualization

 Each node calculates mana locally, not only for themselves, but for all nodes in the network that it knows.
-As a result, mana perception of nodes may not be exactly the same at all times (due to network delay, processing cpaabilities), but should converge to the same state.
+As a result, mana perception of nodes may not be exactly the same at all times (due to network delay, processing capabilities), but should converge to the same state.
 A big question for visualization is which node's viewpoint to base mana visualization on?

 When running a node, operators will be shown the mana perception of their own node, but it also makes sense to